Delirio Exquisito is a popular Mexican-Asian fusion restaurant in Medellín with some very creative food with excellent presentation.

 I am from Texas and I like good Mexican food.
 And I also like oriental food, particularly Thai and Japanese.

-Delirio Exquisito is an interesting fusion of Mexican and Oriental.
+Delirio Exquisito is an interesting fusion of Mexican and Asian.
 So, it’s unique among the Mexican restaurants in Medellín.
-And I recommend Delirio Exquisito to anyone who likes Mexican and Oriental food.
+And I recommend Delirio Exquisito to anyone who likes Mexican and Asian food.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.